Yeni Kuti

-Omoyeni 'Yeni' Anikulapo-Kuti (also known as YK, born 24 May 1961, England, United Kingdom) is a dancer, singer and descendant of the Ransome-Kuti family.
+Ọmọ́yẹni "Yeni" Aníkúlápó Kútì (also known as YK, born 24 May 1961, England, United Kingdom) is a British-born Nigerian dancer and singer.

+Family

+She is a descendant of the Ransome-Kuti family.
 Her grandmother was Nigerian women's rights activist Funmilayo Ransome-Kuti.
 Anikulapo-Kuti pioneered the idea of Felabration, a music festival conceived to celebrate the life and contributions of her late father Fela Kuti to the Nigerian society.

+Biography

 Born in England, Anikulapo-Kuti was born as the first child to afrobeat pioneer Fela Kuti and to a British mother.
 She completed her basic and secondary education in Nigeria after leaving the United Kingdom at the age of two.
 She holds a diploma in journalism after she graduated from the Nigerian Institute of Journalism.
 In 1986, she joined Femi's band as a singer and dancer after dropping her job as a fashion designer.
 She currently serves as a co-manager of the New Afrika Shrine alongside her brother Femi Kuti.